onera/Maia/doc/introduction/introduction.rst

 Numberings
 ^^^^^^^^^^

-In order to describe the link between our repartitions and the original global data, we need to define additional concepts depending on the used repartition.
+In order to describe the link between our divisions and the original global data, we need to define additional concepts.

-For distributed data, since the original ordering is respected, the link with the original data is totally implicit: we just need to know the number of elements in each block or, equivalently, the :def:`distribution array` of the data.
-This is an array of size N+1 indicating the bounds of each block.
+For distributed data, since the original ordering is respected, the link with the global data is totally implicit: we just need to know the number of elements in each block or, equivalently, the :def:`distribution array` of the data.
+This is an array of size :mono:`N+1` indicating the bounds of each block.
 By convention, distribution array starts at 0 and uses semi-open intervals.

 .. image:: ./images/dist_part/data_dist_gnum.svg

-With this information, the global number of the jth element in the ith block is given by :math:`\mathtt{dist[i]} + j + 1`.
+With this information, the global number of the jth element in the ith block is given by :math:`\mathtt{dist[i] + j + 1}`.

-On the contrary, for partitioned data, we have to explicitly store the link with the original data: we use a :def:`local to global numbering array` (often called :mono:`LN_to_GN` for short).
+On the contrary, for partitioned data, we have to explicitly store the link with the global data: we use a :def:`local to global numbering array` (often called :mono:`LN_to_GN` for short).
 Each partition has its own :mono:`LN_to_GN` array whose size is the number of elements in the partition.